Revised March 2019

-- State Prevalence: In 2014, an estimated 662 persons were living with a diagnosed HIV infection in Vermont—a rate of 122 cases per 100,000 persons.
-Of these, 18.6 percent1 of males and 34.5 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 671 persons were living with a diagnosed HIV infection in Vermont—a rate of 123 cases per 100,000 persons.
+Of those, 19 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 32.3 percent were living with HIV attributed to IDU (AIDSVu).

 - Vermont Department of Health, Alcohol and Drug Abuse